 • To have a support person of their choosing during meetings with investigators and proceeding during the adjudication process.
 The support person cannot be someone who may be called as a witness.
 The support person’s role is one of support for the student.
 The support person does not speak or act on behalf of the student.

 • To decline to participate in informal resolution as the means for resolving a matter.

 • To receive amnesty for minor student misconduct (such as alcohol or drug violations) that is secondary to the incident.

 • To be free from retaliation for complaints made, or otherwise participating in an investigation, in good faith.

 • To have complaints heard in substantial accordance with the procedures outlined in the Student Code of Conduct.

-• To full participation in this process, including the opportunity to provide evidence, suggest witnesses and respond to fact-finding included in the investigation report.
+• To full participation in the process, including the opportunity to provide evidence, suggest witnesses, and respond to fact-finding included in the investigation report.

 • To be informed of the outcome/resolution of the complaint.
-All charges and adjudications of intimate partner violence (dating/domestic violence), sexual assault or stalking, will be in writing.
+All charges and adjudication of intimate partner violence (dating/domestic violence), sexual assault, or stalking, will be in writing.

 • For residential students, the ability to request housing and living alternatives, if appropriate.

-Continue with this content with the Reporting Sexual Misconduct, Discrimination, and Harassment page.
+Continue with this content with the REPORTING page.

 Title IX Information